 These problem employees are similar to the Rebel, but they tend to have a sense that they know better than everyone else.
 They also resist being part of a team.
 Like the rebels, sometimes they have good ideas, but their arrogant attitudes can be problematic.
 Like the ghosts, they are not always there when needed.

 Once you have identified your difficult employees, what's the next step?
-LMC's Director of #HumanResources Christina Davis is offering a #FreeOffer: a video on managing problem employees.
-Email her at email@example.com to have the video sent to you, and start turning those problem employees into productive ones!
+LMC's Director of HR Christina Davis is offering a free video on managing problem employees.
+Sign up to have the video sent to you, and start turning those problem employees into productive ones!